RuilianZ/ds2_hw1/ds2_hw1.md

     ## [1] 21149.18

-**Potential Disadvantage:**
+**Potential disadvantage**

-\* The model contains too many predictors, which is hard for interpretation.
+1. The model contains too many predictors, which is hard for interpretation.
-\* As seen above, there are correlations among predictors, which may lead to: 1. higher variance and RMSE 2. less prediction accuracy 3. difficulty for interpretation
+2. As seen above, there are correlations among predictors, which may lead to: 1. higher variance and RMSE 2. less prediction accuracy 3. difficulty for interpretation
-\* Due to the nature of its modeling method, Least Squares is sensitive to outliers.
+3. Due to the nature of its modeling method, Least Squares is sensitive to outliers.
-\* Large data set is necessary in order to obtain reliable results.
+4. Large data set is necessary in order to obtain reliable results.
 Our sample in this case might not be large enough.

 ## Lasso